 Key Ingredients: Panthenol, Madecassoside – soothe and calm the skin.
 Anti-acne: Lauric Acid / Antioxidant: Madecassoside, Scutellaria Baicalensis Root Extract, Tocopherol / Skin-identical ingredient: Glycerin 10.0% / Soothing: Panthenol, Madecassoside, Scutellaria Baicalensis Root Extract

-Full Ingredients: WATER / AQUA / EAU, GLYCERIN, PROPANEDIOL, PHENYL TRIMETHICONE, PANTHENOL, METHYL TRIMETHICONE, HYDROGENATED POLY(C6-14 OLEFIN), 1,2-HEXANEDIOL, POLYMETHYLSILSESQUIOXANE, HYDROXYETHYL ACRYLATE/SODIUM ACRYLOYLDIMETHYL TAURATE COPOLYMER, AMMONIUM ACRYLOYLDIMETHYLTAURATE/VP COPOLYMER, GLYCERYL STEARATE CITRATE, C14-22 ALCOHOLS, ARACHIDYL ALCOHOL, STEARIC ACID, GLYCERYL STEARATE, BUTYROSPERMUM PARKII (SHEA) BUTTER, PALMITIC ACID, GLYCERYL CAPRYLATE, BEHENYL ALCOHOL, C12-20 ALKYL GLUCOSIDE, ETHYLHEXYLGLYCERIN, BUTYLENE GLYCOL, DISODIUM EDTA, ARACHIDYL GLUCOSIDE, SORBITAN ISOSTEARATE, MADECASSOSIDE, PENTYLENE GLYCOL, SCUTELLARIA BAICALENSIS ROOT EXTRACT, MYRISTIC ACID, LAURIC ACID, CITRUS AURANTIUM AMARA (BITTER ORANGE) FLOWER EXTRACT, CHAMAECYPARIS OBTUSA LEAF EXTRACT, TOCOPHEROL
+Full Ingredients (Old Formula): WATER / AQUA / EAU, GLYCERIN, PROPANEDIOL, PHENYL TRIMETHICONE, PANTHENOL, METHYL TRIMETHICONE, HYDROGENATED POLY(C6-14 OLEFIN), 1,2-HEXANEDIOL, POLYMETHYLSILSESQUIOXANE, HYDROXYETHYL ACRYLATE/SODIUM ACRYLOYLDIMETHYL TAURATE COPOLYMER, AMMONIUM ACRYLOYLDIMETHYLTAURATE/VP COPOLYMER, GLYCERYL STEARATE CITRATE, C14-22 ALCOHOLS, ARACHIDYL ALCOHOL, STEARIC ACID, GLYCERYL STEARATE, BUTYROSPERMUM PARKII (SHEA) BUTTER, PALMITIC ACID, GLYCERYL CAPRYLATE, BEHENYL ALCOHOL, C12-20 ALKYL GLUCOSIDE, ETHYLHEXYLGLYCERIN, BUTYLENE GLYCOL, DISODIUM EDTA, ARACHIDYL GLUCOSIDE, SORBITAN ISOSTEARATE, MADECASSOSIDE, PENTYLENE GLYCOL, SCUTELLARIA BAICALENSIS ROOT EXTRACT, MYRISTIC ACID, LAURIC ACID, CITRUS AURANTIUM AMARA (BITTER ORANGE) FLOWER EXTRACT, CHAMAECYPARIS OBTUSA LEAF EXTRACT, TOCOPHEROL